 e) Reduced operational costs and investments.

 Cloud testing is under persistent evolution and is continuously bringing in new challenges and opportunities.
-Moving testing to cloud is more cost effective for any organization as long as it does not contain sensitive data and there is negligible impact on the organization’s business activities.
+Moving testing to the cloud is more cost-effective for any organization as long as it does not contain sensitive data and there is a negligible impact on the organization’s business activities.
 Some may have the belief that small business units will join public clouds while large enterprises will control private clouds for their cloud-based testing services.
 Whether the company is large or small, the road to cloud-based testing is covered with its own set of challenges.